Sitka Loves the Arts

 The Sitka Fine Arts Camp is a nationally acclaimed program that provides artistic development for youth K-12 in visual arts, music, dance, theater, writing, and Alaska Native arts.
 The camp has been named one of the top ten in the country by the National Endowment for the Arts.
 Nightly "Art Shares" by students and faculty highlight the program to the public.

 Whale Fest, Sitka ArtiGras, HomeSkillet Fest, and the Sitka Monthly Grind are all newer events that are quickly gaining notoriety in Sitka and throughout the Southeast Alaska region.

-New for 2012: Alaska Arts Southeast recently took ownership of the former Sheldon Jackson College Campus, a National Historic Landmark.
+Alaska Arts Southeast took ownership of the former Sheldon Jackson College Campus, a National Historic Landmark.
 As a result, they have transformed the campus into a multidisciplinary arts education campus.
-The new Sitka Festival of Arts, Humanities and Natural Sciences is slated to launch in the summer of 2012.
+The new Sitka Festival of Arts, Humanities and Natural Sciences launched in the summer of 2012.